Basiiic/BasicHud/README.md

 # THINGS YOU SHOULD KNOW

-- if your hud/assets are in here and you dont want it in this just lmk on twitter dms or somewhere and i'll take it out :steamhappy:
+- if your hud/assets are in here and you dont want it in this just lmk somewhere and i'll take it out :steamhappy:

 - only tested on windows 10 and 11, 1920 x 1080. other resolutions and OS's are unsupported if they dont work

 - please install all fonts inside of resource/scheme/fonts if hud elements have broken text

-- if you want to use custom taunt music in casual, **you need to overwrite the files in the hud itsself.** tf2 doesnt like it when theres 2 different sound script files of the same type in different mod folders

 - please put cl_software_cursor 1 into your autoexec to enable software cursors <3